weiks/quarters-unity-sdk/README.md

 ## SDK supported platforms
 - iOS
-- Android
+- Android: API 29 and above
-- Unity Editor
+- Unity Editor: due to limitations of Unity Editor on Windows external browser is used to authorize user you can check [sign in doc](#please-note-that-due-to-limitations-of-unity-editor-on-windows-external-browser-is-used-to-authorize-user-after-successful-authorisation-please-copy-and-paste-the-browser-url-to-unity-game-view-and-press-authorize) for details.

 ## API Reference
 ### Quarters Initialisation